waynelimt/SMT_IV_Save_Editor/README.md

 # SMT_IV_Save_Editor
-Save editor for Shin Megami Tensei IV
+Save editor for Shin Megami Tensei IV (US Version)

 This is a save editor for Shin Megami Tensei IV, made in Python 3.
 Tested 100% working in Windows.
 <br/><br/><br/>